brodiequinlan/MasterPoker/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+To use with a project, add the library to your project as a reference (or manually if you want to use in different solution. )

+Library supports being built as DLL and statically, but if building as DLL i would recomend commenting out MP_BUILD_STATIC in Master.h as having it uncommented will allow some compile time optimizations to be made (enables declspec(dllexport)) on supported functions

 ### Prerequisites

 To get this software working you require VS2017+.
 You can probably compile it for linux; nothing here is windows proprietary but I do not provide a makefile.